-Our paired-down six-ingredient tuna salad recipe uses pole-caught canned tuna, salt and lots of coarse ground black pepper, diced celery, a healthy dollop (or two) of mayo made with avocado oil, and a squeeze of fresh lemon juice.
+Our paired-down six-ingredient tuna salad uses pole-caught canned tuna, salt and lots of coarse ground black pepper, diced celery, a dollop of mayo made with avocado oil, and a squeeze of fresh lemon juice.
 Add different depths of flavor by subbing either our Garlic Aioli or Chipotle Lime Mayo for the regular version.
-Bust out the ice cream scoop (it can still come in handy during a Whole30!) to plop a generous serving of tuna salad into the middle of the avocado, and add a pop of red color with some diced red bell pepper.
+Bust out the ice cream scoop (it can still come in handy during a Whole30!) to plop a serving of tuna salad into the middle of the avocado, and add a pop of red color with some diced red bell pepper.

 Stereotypical diet or "rabbit" food, salads often get a bad rap for being low-calorie afterthoughts that leave you feeling unsatisfied and reaching for snacks an hour later.
 Not so when you consider Mark Sisson's Big Ass Salad.
-A template for packing as many nutrients into your bowl (or mason jar) as possible, the Big Ass Salad premise is to load up on greens, as many fresh or cooked veggies as you'd like, some protein, and some high-quality fats such as Primal Kitchen salad dressings, sliced avocado, nuts or seeds.
+A template for packing as many vegetables into your bowl (or mason jar) as possible, the Big Ass Salad premise is to load up on greens, as many fresh or cooked veggies as you'd like, some protein, and some high-quality fats such as Primal Kitchen salad dressings, sliced avocado, nuts, or seeds.